hsjobeki/nix-types/README.md

 Let `[ Any ]` be a list where the elements of that list do not have any type constraints.

-Then a List of a specific Type `[ T ]` is a list where all elements fullfill the type constaint.
+Then a List of a specific Type `[ T ]` is a list where all elements fullfill the type constaint `T`.

-A list can contain no, one or multiple elements.
+A list can contain no, one or multiple elements.`

 __Examples__